 Gua Sha also enables the skin to self-hydrate and delivers color, oxygen, and nutrients to the skin all through microcirculation.
-This facial treatment improve the health of your skin and tissues, it helps firm, lift and tone the skin while smoothing, plumping and brightening it for a more youthful and healthy appearance.
+This facial treatment improves the health of your skin and tissues, it helps firm, lift and tone the skin while smoothing, plumping, and brightening it for a more youthful and healthy appearance.

 Moreover, gua sha can also be used to treat acne or congested skin by helping to detoxify the skin.

 If you do it as often as daily or even two to three times a week, you can truly transform the way you look and feel.

 Facial Gua Sha is also a deeply relaxing and therapeutic treatment for your body, and it facilitates lymphatic drainage.